Lewes – St Michael, High Street

-(image) The round tower is probably C12.
+The round tower is probably C12.
 The nave and aisles are C13 and C14, as was the original chancel, which was incorporated into the nave when the church was altered in 1748.
-The present short chancel is C19.
+The present short chancel was added in the C19.

 Godfrey (1 p121) and the VCH (7 p38) date the round west tower to the C13 because of a lancet, renewed in the C19, and the pointed tower arch with just a single roll-moulding, though that too has been renewed.
 The VCH cites a second west lancet, no longer visible.
 However, any old external detail is hidden by pebble-dash and the other round towers in the Ouse valley (Southease and Piddinghoe) are C12.
 This seems preferable, though this one could be the latest of the three; the various pointed heads would be compatible with a late C12 date.
 The quatrefoil-shaped bell-openings are probably alterations of the C14.
 This may also be the date of the shingled spire, the lower part of which is round and the upper octagonal.

 Of the mediaeval north aisle little more than the groundplan survives.
-Sir Stephen Glynnes description in 1826 of a low north arcade with plain round piers (SNQ 16 (May 1964) p 97) is an (image) error, as the quite different existing arcade dates from 1748 (see below).
+Sir Stephen Glynne’s description in 1826 of a low north arcade with plain round piers (SNQ 16 (May 1964) p 97) must be an error, as the quite different existing arcade dates from 1748 (see below).
 The Sharpe Collection drawing (1803-04?) shows a low aisle with mullioned windows and two tiers of dormers, suggesting that there could have been more than one tier of galleries.
-These would have been reached by a lean-to structure against the north side of the tower, which would have contained a stair.
+These would have been reached by a lean-to structure against the north side of the tower containing a stair.
 A higher gabled structure to the east with long windows like those originally on the south side also looks C18.

-The C18 remodelling of St Michaels was intended to create a rectangular church suited to preaching.
-The south aisle was extended by two bays south of the chancel.
-These are superficially like the C14 one, but of timber _ the arches have panelled soffits and the piers are massive oak posts inside a decorative skin (2 ibid).
+In 1748 the church was said to be ruinous (Brent: Georgian Lewes p108) and in that year a thorough remodelling was begun.
+The intention was to create a rectangular church suited to preaching.
+To this end the south aisle was extended by two bays south of the chancel.
+These are superficially like the C14 one, but of timber.
+Differences include the panelled soffits of the arches and the construction of the piers which consist of massive oak posts inside a decorative skin (2 ibid).
 The external wall of the south aisle was heightened and faced in carefully squared flintwork with dressings of Portland stone.
 The original intention was to use brick, but none of sufficient quality could be found (Clarke papers).
 The symmetrical front thus created is rusticated with ball-finials at the ends, four centred doorways at each end beneath quatrefoils and bears the date 1748.
 Adelaide Tracy (1855) (III p94) shows the windows with simple Y-tracery and there was a three-light east window, though the chancel did not project (Quartermain (E) p167).
 The design was submitted by J Daw (ESRO Par 414/9/1/2), who also did the work.
 The entire north arcade was replaced and now resembles the new part of the south one, though the aisle was not heightened; the higher structure to the east could be a reconstructed north chapel or entirely new.
 The church as it stood after this work was modified in 1828 by the addition of a north gallery by J Cowper (ICBS).
-A watercolour of c1864, of which a copy is on display, shows the east end with three level gables, each above a window like those on the south side of the aisle, though the centre one one has three lights.
+A watercolour of c1864, of which a copy is on display in the church, shows the east end with three level gables, each above a window like those on the south side of the aisle, though the centre one one has three lights.